jawj/linode-to-hetzner-xen/README.md

 (I realise that this isn't such an advantage for everyone: if you have some sort of push-button deployment set-up, say with Chef or Puppet, moving hosts is probably no big deal.
 To date, though, I haven't invested the time and effort to do things this way.
 I have a small number of systems, of varying ages, manually set up and configured.
 One of these days, I'll get round to learning Chef, Puppet, or similar.
 But even when I do, it's not going to help much with these legacy systems.
 Hence, this direct transfer of disk images is really appealing to me.)

 However, it turns out that the **Xen documentation, official and otherwise, is less than ideal**.
 It is, variously, non-existent, inconsistent, contradictory, and just plain bad.
 It thus took me a few days' wrestling to make the transfer from Linode to Hetzner work, for reasons mostly to do with networking.
 And I therefore thought these steps might be worth sharing.

-_If you follow these instructions, I take absolutely no responsibility and accept no liability for bad things happening.
-Obviously.
-But I sincerely hope they don't._

 Note: I've produced this document as a GitHub repo to allow for corrections/enhancements via pull requests, and for forking (e.g. for different hosting providers and distros).